hackerb9/vt340test/README.md

 * [usage](usage) how to configure a VT340 to be reasonably usable as a terminal in modern times.

+* Demos

   * [kermitdemos](kermitdemos) Graphics demo files that came with the Kermit communications program in the 1980s that exercised Kermit's ability to emulate the VT340.
 Includes sixel and tektronix files, but not ReGIS.
+  * [ode](regis/ode) ReGIS graphics demo files for an ordinary differential equation solver.
+Emulators and screenshots don't do this justice as they only show the end result, while on the VT340 it appears animated as it slowly draws the solution to a world with two suns.

 ## Notes on Hardware VT340